sourcegraph/language-server-protocol/extension-workspace-references.md

 This method is the same as `textDocument/definition`, except that:

-1. The method returns metadata about the definition (the same metadata returned by `workspace/xreferences`).
+1. The method returns metadata about the definition (the same metadata that `workspace/xreferences` searches for).
 2. The concrete location to the definition (`location` field) is optional.
 This is useful because the language server might not be able to resolve a goto definition request to a concrete location (e.g. due to lack of dependencies) but still may know _some_ information about it.

 _Request_